-- 3.7.2 No noise monitoring result exceeding the Limit Level was recorded at all monitoring stations in the reporting month. - 3.7.3 Major noise sources during the noise monitoring included construction activities of Stage 1 of the Project, nearby traffic noise and general school activities. - 3.7.4 One noise related complaint was followed up by Environmental Team in the reporting period, but it was related to time period outside the 0700-1900 hours on normal weekdays, hence no Action Level exceedance of noise was recorded.
-The detail of the complaint is described in Section 4.6.3. - 3.7.5 The event action plan is annexed in Appendix J.
+- 3.7.2 No noise monitoring result exceeding the Limit Level was recorded at all monitoring stations in the reporting month. - 3.7.3 Major noise sources during the noise monitoring included construction activities of Stage 1 of the Project, nearby traffic noise and general school activities. - 3.7.4 No Action Level exceedance of noise was recorded in the reporting month. - 3.7.5 There was one (1) noise related complaint followed up by Environmental Team in the reporting period.
+Investigation was carried out.
+The findings and the proposed mitigation measures were submitted to all relevant parties.
+Summary of investigation is described in Section 4.6.3. - 3.7.6 The event action plan is annexed in Appendix J.